Evotaz (Atazanavir And Cobicistat)

 Drug Interactions

-Evotaz can interact with many medications, affecting how they work or increasing side effects.
+Evotaz may interact with several other medications, affecting how they work.

 Alcohol & Driving